rpm-software-management/libdnf/hawkey/doc/tutorial-py.rst

 does not provide any means to discover and obtain the metadata locally: it is up to the client to provide valid readable paths to the Yum metadata XML files.
-Structures used for passing the information to hawkey are the hawkey :class:`Repos <Repo>`.
+Structures used for passing the information to hawkey are the hawkey :class:`Repos <hawkey.Repo>`.
 Suppose we somehow obtained the metadata and placed it in ``/home/akozumpl/tmp/repodata``.
 We can then load the metadata into hawkey::

   >>> path = "/home/akozumpl/tmp/repodata/%s"